HE-Arc/MasterIQ/README.md

 Step to follow to run the project:

 1. Clone the repository
+2. Go to the folder api
+    ```bash
+    cd api
+    ```
-2. Go in the folder api and install the python environment with pipenv, and then run it
+3. install the python environment with pipenv, and then run it
     ```bash
     pipenv install
     pipenv shell